How to avoid unexpected moving charges

 2. Get a quote and book it at some point in the future.
 Could be days, weeks or months later.

 Some moving companies have quoting software to help track quotes that they have given out, so you do not need to repeat everything when you call back.
-If they give you a quote number, use it when you book, it will help reduce mistakes and things being missed.
-You should still double check your information when you actually book.
+If they give you a quote number, use it when you book.
+It will help reduce mistakes and things being missed.
+You should still double-check your information when you actually book.

 Tips and Gratuities